flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 ## eslint-plugin-jsx-a11y
 - Catches accessibility lint errors.
 Does not catch ALL of them though.
 Further testing is required.

+## eslint-plugin-jsdoc
+- Helps lint the JSDocs comments we write.

 ## stylelint
 - Catches CSS style lint errors.
 - There is a VS Code plugin for auto-checking stylelint while coding.